The purpose of this disclosure is to explain how we make money without charging you for our content.

 Do you have a question about money ethics or money etiquette?
-Tell MONEY about it at [email protected], and get it answered in MONEY magazine!
+Tell Money about it at email@example.com, and get it answered in Money magazine!

 “Readers to the Rescue” (below) spotlights touchy money situations that people face — for example, financial disputes with family members, awkward financial conflicts with bosses and co-workers, and problems about money that come between friends and neighbors.

 Are you in the middle of a sticky financial situation?
-Tell us about it (anonymously) at [email protected].
+Tell us about it (anonymously) at firstname.lastname@example.org.
 We’ll crowdsource solutions from our readers, and we’ll also get you advice from a relevant expert.

 Here’ a recent problem posed in “Readers to the Rescue”: